jillmpla/slideware/README.md

 ## 📝 What is Slideware in UI/UX?

-In the context of UI/UX and **rapid prototyping**, *slideware* refers to prototypes created using presentation tools (PowerPoint, Google Slides, etc.) rather than code.
+In the context of UI/UX and **rapid prototyping**, *slideware* refers to prototypes created using presentation tools, such as PowerPoint, Google Slides, etc.

 - **Purpose:** Quickly simulate screens, flows, and interactions without development overhead.
 - **Speed:** Faster than high-fidelity prototyping tools; ideal for early testing and feedback.